ALLRiPPED/RPI-LightGun-Tool/README.md

 ## FEATURES

-- Grabs a pre setup retroarch config file for Retroarch systems.
+          Grabs a pre setup retroarch config file for Retroarch systems.

-- Grabs or edits files on standalone emus .
+          Grabs or edits files on standalone emus .

-- Edit es_systems.cfg to add gun systems
+          Edit es_systems.cfg to add gun systems

-- Make new folders for gun games.
+          Make new folders for gun games.

-- Ask what type of gun your using, and loads different menus for different gun types.
+          Ask what type of gun your using, & loads different menus

 ## INSTALLATION